UDOOboard/Neo-Docs/docs/07_Arduino_M4_Processor/04_Programming.md

 ### Install UDOO FOTA

-NOTE: If you use UDOOBuntu2 BETA 5 or previous versions you need to install the UDOO FOTA (Firmware over the Air) Server Package while if you use UDOOBuntu2 BETA 6 or later versions skip this step.
+<span class="label label-warning">Heads up!</span>NOTE: If you use UDOOBuntu2 BETA 5 or previous versions you need to install the UDOO FOTA (Firmware over the Air) Server Package while if you use UDOOBuntu2 BETA 6 or later versions skip this step.

 * To Install the UDOO FOTA you need to connect the board to internet using it either as a Computer or a Headless Device: